taml/block-storage/README.md

 # block-storage

-This module connects to the Digital Ocean's API and allow you to operate over volumes.
+This module connects to Digital Ocean's API and allows you to operate over volumes.

   > Block Storage is currently in Beta.
-Some things may not be as you spect.
-See documentation before using this module.
+Some features may not operate as expected.
+Please see the documentation before using this module.

   > [See Digital Ocean Volumes API Documentation](https://developers.digitalocean.com/documentation/v2/block-storage-beta/)

 <center>[![NPM](https://nodei.co/npm/block-storage.png)](https://nodei.co/npm/block-storage/)</center>

-## Table of Concepts
+## Table of Contents

 - [Installation](#installation)
 - [Authentication: Bearer Token](#authentication-bearer-token)